liuk7071/wheremyfoodat.github.io/_posts/2021-9-6-floating-point-arithmetic-in-x86.md

 This way of doing fractional numbers was **everywhere** on machines incapable of doing floating point math, even on more modern systems like the Nintendo DS (Note: Don't hire Nintendo's engineers)

 Now that we've learned about fixed point arithmetic, it's time to never care about it again.
 Everything changed ~~when the fire nation attacked~~ when Intel released the [Intel 8087](https://en.wikipedia.org/wiki/Intel_8087), a dedicated coprocessor whose sole purpose is to do floating point math.
 This is the first time the x86 architecture obtained an FPU.
-The Intel 8087 instruction set, nicknamed x87, was later integrated into normal CPUs, rendering dedicated FPU coprocessors obsolete.
+The Intel 8087 instruction set, nicknamed x87, was later integrated into normal CPUs, rendering dedicated FPU coprocessors useless.
 Regrettably, x87 is absolutely horrible to use, and was superseded in almost every way later on.

 With the advent of the [Pentium III](https://en.wikipedia.org/wiki/Pentium_III), a new instruction set extension to the x86 ISA was added, named [SSE (Streaming SIMD Extensions)](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions).
-This (along with future SSE versions and AVX) not only added a completely new way to do floating point arithmetic, but allows users to operate on packed float and integer values using SIMD.
+This (allowing with future SSE versions and AVX) not only added a completely new way to do floating point arithmetic, but allows users to operate on packed float and integer values using SIMD.
 Nowadays, SSE is the main way of operating on scalar and packed single and double precision floating point values, with some minor use cases where x87 is still dominant.

 # One last look at x87
 We have barely discussed the x87 instruction set, but this is gonna be our first and last look at it since I consider it a relic of the past that no self-respecting human being should bother with.